treehousetim/docker-nginx-fpm/README.md

 ### logview
 a shortcut to `docker-compose logs -f` - used to view follow log entries coming from the docker containers.

-### php
-`./php` is a way to run any php command in the docker container for php cli.

 ### up
 Brings the entire docker dev stack up.